2022 Municipal Election

 You must be on the voters' list in order to be able to cast a ballot.

 Voterlookup.ca is an online service administered by the Municipal Property Assessment Corporation (MPAC) available to eligible electors.
 Using this service, electors can ensure that their information is correctly reflected for the upcoming municipal and school board elections.
-Voterlookup.ca may currently be offline and will start-up again in 2022 prior to the election.
+See MPAC's video on how easy it is to use this service - Voterlookup.ca - YouTube.

 The voters list is prepared in three steps: